tytydraco/yessleep/out/Part_4_I_Thought_Evergrove_Markets_Rules_Only_Applied_to_MeUntil_Tonight.md

 I was about to close the book when a fresh page caught my eye.
 The ink was still wet.

-REMI ASHFORD – RULES: PENDING
+REMI XXXXXXX – RULES: PENDING

 No rules.
 Just my name.
 Waiting.